2026 Events

 PLEASE NOTE: We have a disabled access ramp leading into the hall, disabled toilets and limited disabled parking in front of the hall.

-Below is a list of our speakers and events for this year
+Below is a list of our speakers and events for 2026

 Autumn Show Schedule